harold-js/harold-website/src/docs/guides.md

 <div class="wide-content"><img src="/assets/img.png" alt="alt text" /></div>
 ```

-The query parameter approach is recommended as it keeps your markdown cleaner.
+The query parameter approach is recommended because it keeps your Markdown cleaner.

-Another predefined structure will be helpful when you need to embed some iframe-based content.
+Another predefined structure is useful when you need to embed iframe-based content.

-Since v1.3.0, you can use query parameters for cleaner markdown:
+Since v1.3.0, you can use query parameters for cleaner Markdown:

 ```html
 <iframe src="https://codepen.io/embed/xxxxx?style=embed" height="500"></iframe>